SovereignCloudStack/standards/Drafts/scs-XXXX-v0-naming-conventions.md

 ## Introduction

-When CSPs try to enroll a new customer they encounter themselfs in a situation where they have to choose namings for the openstack domain, project and user.
+When CSPs try to enroll a new customer they encounter themselves in a situation where they have to choose names for the openstack domain, project and user.

 There might also exists some group or roles from the customers point of